naiskew/SudokuJava/README.md

 ==========

 generate a random valid sudoku with java.
-To run this program run Sudoku.java (main program)
+To run this program run Sudoku.java (main program).